insight-creative/matthewstire.com/content/about/community.md

     For every regular-priced oil change performed at any Matthews Tire location during Oil Change for the Better, a portion of the proceeds will be donated to the recipient organization.
 In addition to these proceeds, we meet one-on-one with the chosen nonprofit to learn their greatest needs and provide additional ways for customers to give while at any of our auto shops.

     Thanks to the wholehearted support of this event from both Matthews Tire employees and our amazing customers, the participating organizations are able to grow and expand on the essential work they do within the community.
+  image_url: /uploads/OCFTB-salvation-army.jpg
+  image_alt:
+  subheading: >-
     Since 2012, Oil Change for the Better has raised over $73,000 for various local nonprofits!
+  subbody: >-
     Past recipient organizations include:
   organizations:
     - organization: Hand-N-Hand
       image_url: /uploads/hand-n-hand.jpg